Mwabvi Wildlife Reserve

-Mwabvi Wildlife Reserve is the smallest wildlife reserve in Malawi, covering approximately 135 km² (52 mi²).
-The park was established in 1953 and then later expanded in 1975.
+Mwabvi Wildlife Reserve is the smallest wildlife reserve in Malawi, covering approximately 135 km^{2} (52 mi^{2}).
+The park was established in 1953 and expanded in 1975.
 Since then there have been several conservation efforts to help maintain the park.
 It hosts a wide variety of habitats and wildlife and is known for being home to the last of the Malawi Black Rhino population.

 Etymology

 The park gets its name from the "Mwabvi Tree" which is the Henga name for the Ordeal Tree which is native to this part of Africa.

 History

 The Thangadzi Game Reserve was founded in 1928 and later became the Mwabvi Wildlife Reserve in 1953.
-By 1975 the park had expanded to 135 km².
+By 1975 the park had expanded to 135 km^{2}.

-In 2004 The Project African Wilderness, a nonprofit organization, was formed to conserve the Mwabvi Wildlife Reserve.
+In 2004, the Project African Wilderness, a nonprofit organization, was formed to conserve the Mwabvi Wildlife Reserve.
 This organization helped set up several facilities within the park including game roads and tourist lodges.